SableRaf/glsltutoP5/README.txt

 The sketch and shader file are intended to accompany the reading of the tutorials.
 You will need Processing 2.0b6 or superior.

+Note: If you want to edit your shader files in the same editor as your .pde, you should have a look at Sublime Text 2 with this Processing package installed (https://github.com/b-g/processing-sublime).

-Note for mac users: Xcode does syntax coloring for GLSL.
+Note for mac users: Xcode also does syntax coloring for GLSL.

 Many thanks to Adrew Baldwing and to Andres Colubri for his work on shaders in Processing 2.0 and his articles that were a lot of help (http://codeanticode.wordpress.com/).